 21. LIABILITY AND DAMAGES :

 21.1 Except as specifically provided elsewhere in the Agreement, no Party or its directors, members of its governing bodies, officers or employees shall be liable to any other Party or Parties for any loss or damage to property, loss of earnings or revenues, personal injury, or any other direct, indirect, or consequential damages or injury, or punitive damages, which may occur or result from the performance or non-performance of this Agreement (including any applicable Confirmation Agreement), including any negligence arising hereunder.
 Any liability or damages faced by an officer or employee of a Federal agency or by that agency that would result from the operation of this provision shall not be inconsistent with Federal law.
-The Parties to a transaction or transactions may mutually agree to modify the terms of this Section 21.1 as reflected in the applicable Confirmation Agreement.

 21.2 [RESERVED]

-21.3 Unless the Parties otherwise agree to a different damages provision through a Confirmation Agreement, the following damages provision shall apply to transactions under Service Schedules B and C. For transactions under Service Schedule A, this damages provision or some other damages provision will apply only if such a damages provision is agreed to through a Confirmation Agreement.
+21.3 The following damages provision shall apply to transactions under Service Schedules B and C. For transactions under Service Schedule A, this damages provision or some other damages provision will apply only if such a damages provision is agreed to through a Confirmation Agreement.
 The damages under this Section 21.3 apply to a Party's failure to deliver or receive electric power or energy in violation of the terms of the Agreement and any Confirmation Agreement.
 The Contract Quantity and Contract Price referred to in this Section 21.3 are part of the agreement between the Parties for which damages are being calculated under this Section.

 (a) If either Party fails to deliver or receive, as the case may be, the quantities of electric power or energy due under the Agreement and any Confirmation Agreement (thereby becoming a "Non-Performing Party" for the purposes of this Section 21.3), the other party (the "Performing Party") shall be entitled to receive from the Non-Performing Party an amount calculated as follows (unless performance is excused by Uncontrollable Forces as provided in Section 10, the applicable Service Schedule, or by the Performing Party):